College of Sciences

 12. Communicate biological information in oral form employing appropriate technology

-13. Demonstrate the ability to effectively communicate in a professional setting, using
+13. Demonstrate the ability to effectively communicate in

 appropriate technical writing